For a Dreamy Night

 The National Gallery

-The one in London, the National Gallery houses an impressive collection of masterpieces, from the Renaissance to Post-Impressionism.
-Behind its majestic facade overlooking Trafalgar Square, more than 2,000 works are on display, showcasing everything from Italian primitives to the great masters of the 19th century.
-Here you'll encounter Van Gogh, Turner, Monet, Rembrandt, and Leonardo da Vinci as you stroll through elegant and cozy rooms.
-Whether it's windy, rainy, or swelteringly hot, let's go wild!Voir cette publication sur Instagram
+The London National Gallery houses an impressive collection of masterpieces, from the Renaissance to Post-Impressionism.
+Behind its majestic façade overlooking Trafalgar Square, over 2,000 works are displayed, ranging from Italian primitives to the great masters of the 19th century.
+You'll encounter Van Gogh, Turner, Monet, Rembrandt, and Leonardo da Vinci as you wander through elegant and cozy galleries.
+Whether it's windy, rainy, or sweltering hot, let's be daring!Voir cette publication sur Instagram

 The National Gallery